Kower999/FilamentChangeByMesh/README.md

 3. Add script by button and find it by name "Filament Change By Mesh".

 4. Enable plugin and set your color->mesh pairs corresponding to your needs.
 You can set more than one mesh to same color.
-Just separate mesh names by comma ","
+Just separate mesh names(stl file names) by comma ","

 5. Enjoy multicolored prints with single extruder printers ;)

 Notes:
 - by mesh i mean separate stl files (objets/models)

-- basic requirement for this script to work is to set cura to print meshes/objects separately by setting it in "Special Modes/Print Sequence" and set it to "One at a time"